 Austin is in need of a multiplicity of strategies to address growing affordability and environmental crises.
 If we fail to responsibly plan for growth, low income communities and people of color will be disproportionally burdened with costs to their quality of life.
 Building off of successful models throughout the nation, we propose the establishment of an Equitable Transit-Oriented Development Fund to take advantage of the opportunity to make meaningful progress towards an Equitable Austin.

 Zoning limits how many people are allowed to live within city limits placing an artificial cap on housing units capacity.
 This limit denies hundreds of thousands of people access to affordable, low-carbon lifestyles.
 Read our mini-report to learn about the current state of affairs, what CodeNEXT can do to help, and our vision for housing capacity in Austin.

-Our small amount of funding for this project ran out, but we expect to be able to finish this final report in November 2018.
+Our small amount of funding for this project ran out, but we expect to be able to finish this final report soon.